jessepav/libgdx-wiki-old/My-First-Triangle-(Example).md

 # What's Next

 That's it for your first triangle.
-To learn more about the fundamentals of the libgdx framework, check out the MeshColorTexture guide.
+To learn more about the fundamentals of the libGDX framework, check out the MeshColorTexture guide.

 # Updates
 ## Feb 22 2011